21st April, 2021

-Here are ten steps to increasing your Average Transaction Value:
+Here are ten steps to increasing your Average Transaction Value (ATV).

 Your ATV is simply your sales over a given period divided by the number of transactions over that same period.

 Your ATV will fluctuate over certain days.
-For example, in food retail the ATV is higher on weekends because people shop in couples.
+For example, in food retail the ATV is higher on weekends because people are more likely to shop in groups and couples.

 Your ATV does not reflect how many people you serve, but rather how well you serve each customer.
 If you are busy, more often than not, your ATV will be lower because staff have forgotten to upsell.
 A well-trained team can still achieve high sales on a very slow customer day by simply upselling higher value items.

-In every point-of-sale (POS) system, there will be a daily ATV in the Z report.
+In every point-of-sale (POS) system, there will be a daily ATV in the Z report (end-of-day report).

 Good POS systems will have detailed reports section in their back-of-house reports.
 You should be able to find the daily ATV for your store as well as the daily ATV of each individual on staff member.
 Become familiar with the reports you can access, and analyse them daily.